crystallabs/crysterm/README.md

 [docelic/blessed-clean](https://github.com/docelic/blessed-clean).
 It is a temporary repository in which files are deleted after their contents are reviewed and discarded or implemented in Crysterm.

+Overall, heavily basing the design on Blessed was a blessing and a curse.
+While Blessed demos are impressive, its code has many deficiencies and partially implemented features, and certain parts are not as obvious or simple as they should be.
+This has slowed the development of Crysterm.

 High-level development plan for Crysterm looks as follows:

 1. Improving Crysterm itself (fixing bugs, replacing strings with better data types (enums, classes, etc.), and doing new development).